miservers/miservers/Labs/Lab4/README-Lab4.md

 1. Enter the Kernel calling Main.c (Kernel)
 2. Write console driver, to write text on the console

+NOTES:
+ - It is recommanded to install qemu package, rather than building from sources.

 **Kernel bootable image**
 ![](../../documentation/images/kernel-bootable-image.png)